kevinconway/Modelo.js/README.rst

 -------

 If loading in Node.js, simply require the file you need from the modelo directory.

 It works just like that.

 Browser (<script>)
 ------------------

 Normal browser rules apply.
 Simply <script> tag in the libraries you need in the proper order.
+Everything will be loaded in the global Modelo namespace.

 It works just like that.

 Browser (AMD)
 -------------

-Simply add the file you need as a dependency.
+Simply add the file you need as a dependency like you would any other.

 It works just like that.

 License
 =======